acenet-arc/cloud_from_a_to_z/_episodes/12a-day2-install-mysql.md

 ~~~
 {: .bash}

 Next you will be asked to remove a default database named 'test'.
 This is a very good idea because we do not require this database for our WordPress installation.
+Not to mention, often times hackers use default accounts and test databases as an attack vector in order to compromise your system or application.
 Press `y` to continue.

 ~~~
 By default, MySQL comes with a database named 'test' that